 Mass Flow Meters with no moving parts

-In this series we shall see the principles of operation of various types of flow meters.
-First, we will discuss the principles of different types of Mass Flow Meters and latter the principles on which the volumetric flow meters are based.
+In this series, we shall see the principles of operation of various types of flow meters.
+First, we will discuss the principles of different types of Mass Flow Meters and later the principles on which the volumetric flow meters are based.

 Direct Mass Flow Meters: